ctrlplusb/monilla/readme.md

 This performs two functions;

+- Installs the required dependencies for each package within the monorepo, including the root
-- Ensures that any linked packages are properly bound
+- Ensures that any linked packages within the monorepo are bound
-- Ensures the correct dependencies are installed for each package

 &nbsp;

 ### 5.2.
 Linking and Unlinking packages

+Linking enables you to use one of your monorepo packages within another as though it were installed via an NPM registry.

 The example monorepo contains a mobile app, and a components library.
 If we wished to utilise the components library within the mobile app we can link the package.